majesnix/majesdash/README.md

 ## Deploy

-A simple deploy could be achieved with `docker run -p 8888:3333 --env-file ./.env majesdash`.
+A simple deploy could be achieved with a prebuild version `docker run -p 8888:3333 --env-file ./.env codingbros/majesdash`.

-This would deploy the dashboard to port 8888.
+This would deploy the dashboard on port 8888.

 To persist the dashboard state, the `/app/config` path needs to be mapped somewhere.
-This directory will contain the sql lite database, images for tiles and user profiles/backgrounds.
+This directory will contain the sql lite database and all uploaded icons/backgrounds/avatars.

 ## Environment